cockroachdb/docs/v23.1/backup-and-restore-monitoring.md

 We recommend the following guidelines:

-- Use the `schedules_backup_last_completed_time` metric.
-Configure this metric to monitor the backup schedule you would use in a disaster.
+- Use the `schedules_backup_last_completed_time` metric to monitor the specific backup job or jobs you would use to recover from a disaster.
-- Monitor for a lack of successful backups rather than failed backups.
-A stuck scheduled job will not increment the `schedules_backup_failed` metric.
-Instead, alert on the `schedules_backup_last_completed_time` metric if the timestamp has not moved forward as expected.
+- Configure alerting on the `schedules_backup_last_completed_time` metric to watch for cases where the timestamp has not moved forward as expected.

 Metric | Description
 -------+-------------
 `schedules_backup_succeeded` | The number of scheduled backup jobs that have succeeded.
 `schedules_backup_started` | The number of scheduled backup jobs that have started.
 `schedules_backup_last_completed_time` | The Unix timestamp of the most recently completed scheduled backup specified as maintaining this metric. **Note:** This metric only updates if the schedule was created with the [`updates_cluster_last_backup_time_metric` option](create-schedule-for-backup.html#schedule-options).
-`schedules_backup_failed` | The number of scheduled backup jobs that have failed.
+`schedules_backup_failed` | The number of scheduled backup jobs that have failed. **Note:** A stuck scheduled job will not increment this metric.
 `schedules_round_reschedule_wait` | The number of schedules that were rescheduled due to a currently running job.
 A value greater than 0 indicates that a previous backup was still running when a new scheduled backup was supposed to start.
 This corresponds to the [`on_previous_running=wait`](create-schedule-for-backup.html#on-previous-running-option) schedule option.
 `schedules_round_reschedule_skip` | The number of schedules that were skipped due to a currently running job.
 A value greater than 0 indicates that a previous backup was still running when a new scheduled backup was supposed to start.
 This corresponds to the [`on_previous_running=skip`](create-schedule-for-backup.html#on-previous-running-option) schedule option.
 `jobs_backup_currently_running` | The number of backup jobs currently running in `Resume` or `OnFailOrCancel` state.